SuperOfficeDocs/superoffice-docs/docs/api/sales/saint/services/link-sale-to-appointment-services.md

 ---
 title: How to link a sale to an appointment (services)
 uid: link_sale_to_appointment_ws
-description: How to link a sale to an appointment using services
+description: How to link a sale to an appointment using web services.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 06.24.2016
+so.date: 11.05.2021
-keywords:
-so.topic: howto
+keywords: sale, SAINT, API, web services, AppointmentAgent, appointment so.topic: howto
 # so.envir:
 # so.client: